Protect Your Online Business from Legal Liability

 → The majority of website and blog owners are violating United States or global privacy laws.

 Are you adequately protecting yourself from legal liability you might face from running your website?
-Do you know which website disclaimers and policies you must post on your site to protect yourself and comply with new laws?
+Do you know which website disclaimers, privacy notices, and disclosures you must post on your website to protect yourself and comply with new laws?
 If not, you are not alone.

-These new laws have led to an increase in fines and lawsuits for business owners because they have outdated, poorly drafted privacy policies, as well as the lack of disclosures posted on their website or in their mobile application.
+These new laws have led to an increase in fines and lawsuits for business owners because they have outdated or poorly drafted privacy notices posted on their website or in their mobile application.

 Your Website is a Contract Between You and Your Users

 Your website or blog is fundamentally a contract between you, your customers, your users, and your visitors.
 You are accountable for the content that you put on your website or blog.
-Consequently you open yourself to fines and lawsuits for things like:
+Consequently, you can open yourself to fines and lawsuits for things like:

 - Posting wrong or inaccurate information